jaantollander/masters-thesis/content/01_terminology.md

 \clearpage

 # Terminology {.unnumbered}
-High-performance computing (HPC)

-: Multidisciplinary field that uses large amounts of computational resources for problem solving.
+**High-performance computing (HPC)** is a multidisciplinary field that uses large amounts of computational resources for problem solving.

-Computer

-: A combination of a processor and memory.
+**Computer** refers to the combination of a processor and memory.
-  Can perform computation.
+It can perform computation.

-Storage
-: A medium of persistent data storage.
+**Storage** refers to a medium of persistent data storage.

-Input/Output (I/O)
-: Communication between a computer and the outside world, such as a storage device.
+**Input/Output (I/O)** refers to the communication between a computer and the outside world, such as a storage device.

-Computer cluster
-: Computer system consisting of multiple computers connected with a high-speed network.
+**Computer cluster** is a system consisting of multiple computers connected with a high-speed network.

-Node
-: An individual computer in a computer cluster.
+**Node** is an individual computer in a computer cluster.

-Linux kernel
-: A multiuser operating system, commonly used in HPC.

-File system
-: TODO

-Lustre
+**Linux** is a multiuser operating system.

+**User** is an entity that interacts with an operating system limited by its access control rights.

+TODO: **System administrator**

+**File system** is a hierarchical abstraction layer between user and storage.

+TODO: **Parallel file system**

-: parallel file system
+TODO: **Lustre** is a parallel file system for Linux clusters.

-Lustre client
-: TODO

-Lustre target
-: TODO, storage unit

-Lustre server
-: TODO

-Slurm
-: workload manager

-User
-: TODO

-Job
-: TODO

-System administrator
-: TODO

-CSC
+TODO: **Lustre client**

+TODO: **Lustre server**

+TODO: **Lustre target** is a storage unit attached to a Lustre server.

+**Slurm** is a resource manager for Linux clusters.

+TODO: **Job**

-: An organization that provides ICT services for higher education institutions, research institutions, culture, public adminstation, and enterprises in Finland.
+**CSC** is an organization that provides ICT services for higher education institutions, research institutions, culture, public adminstation, and enterprises in Finland.

-Puhti
-: A petascale high-performance computer cluster operated by CSC.
+**Puhti** is a high-performance computer cluster operated by CSC.